alexanderota119/vehicle-rental-web/README.md

 # Vehicle Rental

 Vehicle Rental is a two-sided marketplace app for renting vehicles.
-The primary feature is consumers can rent vehicles while renters can offer their vehicles for rent.
-This Web App was built using ReactJS and Redux for state management.
+This Web App built with ReactJS and Redux for state management.

 ## 🔥 Showcase